biegunka/biegunka.budueba.com/pages/getting-started/real-run.markdown

               /home/maksenov/.xmonad/xmonad.hs
 ```

-There is also `--force` flag to skip confirmation
+There is also `--run` flag if you want to skip confirmation